How to care for your Herbs

 Your Oregano Plant will do best in temperatures between 60-90 degrees.

-Feed your Oregano Plant with a fertilizer for garden plants 1-2 times a month during spring and summer.
+Feed your Oregano with a fertilizer for garden plants 1-2 times a month during spring and summer.

 Cut your Oregano at any point to enjoy it.
 Simply cut off the top of the plant, and it will regrow new leaves from that point.
 Do not worry about harming the plant, as cutting actually encourages new growth.